numfocus/gsoc/CONTRIBUTING-mentors.md

 # Contributing Guide for Mentors and Sub Orgs

-## Sub Organizations
+## Organizations Eligible Under NumFOCUS Umbrella

+All the projects listed [here][NumFOCUS-Projects].
+Other projects should send a email to gsoc@numfocus.org.

+To participate under the NumFOCUS umbrella, a sub-org must:

+1. Have one sub-org admin
+   and at least two mentors (**the sub-org admin can be one of the mentors**) who are willing to commit to the full GSoC period.
+2. Must be a NumFOCUS sponsored or affiliated project
+3. Have a good ideas page.

-Only organization for are either financially sponsored or affiliated with NumFOCUS can participate as a sub-org.
-One person should be the sub org administrator and take responsibility to communicate with NumFOCUS and advertise GSoC to the community of their organization.
+The sub org administrator and has the responsibility to communicate with NumFOCUS and advertise GSoC to the community of their organization.

 You can signup as a participating org with us until the application deadline for the current year or up to 5 days after Google announces that NumFOCUS is